10 Things Amazon Echo Can't Do Yet

 I'm not a huge fan of them but I can see how they can be used for the Amazon Echo.

-Echo's Alexa app has hundreds of skills, and it's growing every day, but having so many skills reveals a major flaw:
+Echo's Alexa app has thousands of skills, and it's growing every day, but having so many skills reveals a major flaw:

 - You can't remember which skill to use and what phrase will open said skill.